xrzy1985/crescendo/README.md

 ## Development Board

-C01: Start the edit process functionality; load recipe, modify data, see data logged
+C01: Start the edit process functionality; load recipe, modify data
-C02: Edit process should update data source
+C02: Edit process should update data source locally
 C03: Save data into local source, ensure updates are apparent on UI
 C04: Add in POST/UPDATE request to JSON server to update the according record given a uuid
 C05: Implement a proper login form